Pablo Kleinman: Technology work

 Kleinman was the coordinator of FidoNet for the whole of Latin America (FidoNet's Zone 4) between 1987 and 1991.
 During that period, FidoNet became the largest public-access computer network in the region.
 It grew throughout the different countries and reached several hundreds of access points in dozens of Latin American cities.

+As FidoNet's coordinator for Latin America, Kleinman was the only foreign participant, invited by the Brazilian region, at the network's first national sysop meeting in Rio de Janeiro in August 1990, where its founding guidelines were agreed.

 During the years he spent helping grow FidoNet, Kleinman also engaged in computer network hacking using the pseudonym Doctor Trucho.
 Under this identity, he was a co-founder of Piratas Unidos Argentinos, the first hacker group in Latin America.

 Many of the original participants of FidoNet in Latin America became the pioneers of the Internet in the following years.
 Kleinman was an active participant of the first Spanish-language newsgroups and was one of the founders of several of the Usenet groups dedicated to Latin American countries.
 Shortly after and during the following ten years, he participated in the founding of several online services companies, among them, Urbita Network, a series of travel and local-information online websites and apps with several million active users.